Our Divisions

 Feeding the Hungry

 The Sarah Sutton a”h Food Division has been a haven of sustenance for thousands of people over the years.
 It feeds hundreds of families a week, from those who don’t know where their next meal is coming from, to those who just need an extra hand until they are back on their feet.
-Donations also come from all walks of life – supermarkets, celebrations, mothers who cook extra to relieve the burden of another, children who raise money to buy groceries, groups who come together to make batches of delicacies, and so much more.
+Donations also come from all walks of life – supermarkets, celebrations, mothers who cook extra to relieve the burden of another, groups who come together to make batches of delicacies, and so much more.

 This Year's Highlights